 I moved from Memphis to Atlanta in 2007 to pursue a PhD in cognitive neuroscience.
 After realizing that wasn’t a good fit, I discovered a passion for helping individuals through jobs answering phones at the US Human Rights Network and interviewing civilians with PTSD for the Grady Trauma Project.

-I graduated with my degree in Mental Health Counseling from Georgia State and never looked back.
-When I’m not seeing clients, I love to sew, bake, nerd out over sci-fi and animation, practice yoga, and play with my dog and four cats.
-My cat Alice especially loves to sit in my lap during online counseling sessions.
+I graduated with my degree in Mental Health Counseling from Georgia State and am very happy with my job.
+When I’m not seeing clients, I love to sew, bake, nerd out over sci-fi and animation, practice yoga, and play with my dog and three cats.
+My dog Sammie takes her work as co-therapist very seriously and is usually lying in her dog bed under my desk during sessions.

-I’m proud to be a member of the counseling team at Wellspring Counseling, Coaching, and Transitions.
+I’m proud to be a member of the counseling team at Wellspring Counseling, Coaching, and Transition Center.
 Founded in 1997, Wellspring was one of the first counseling practices in Atlanta to specialize in serving the LGBTQIA+ community.
-I am an Associate Professional Counselor (APC) under the supervision of Natalie Elliott, LPC, LMFT, CST, CPCS, CST-S.